tberey/node-js-notes-management-api/README.md

-# Notes Lookup API (Node.js)
+# Notes Lookup API (TypeScript + Node.js)

 ***

-## A RESTful Notes Lookup API, made in Node & locally hosted, that allows users to performs CRUD operations on a MongoDB Database, using http requests.
+## A RESTful Notes Lookup API, made in TS, Node & Express, using MongoDB.
+It is a locally hosted server, that allows users to performs CRUD operations on a database, using http requests.

 ### <i> Create, search, update and delete personal notes/todos.